jwbat/zsh_scripts/stuff/projects/project.md

      ----------
  ✅

+upcoming projects:
+- Familiarize with how “D2D” works and contrast with how we operate today.
+- Figure out if we can/should leverage it for things like Remote Sensor<>Tstat (or whether we lose control/visibility in that mode)
+- Explore Beaver IoT from Milesight to see how competitive it might be with our offerings

+---

 order of QA importance is:
 1. Verifying that every op in UBX is consistent with Toolbox
 2. Verifying that validation in the UI seems to be working and consistent with Toolbox/device validation policy